-SAS and Airbus entered into a memorandum of understanding in 2019 to expedite the development of a 100-seat aircraft with technology enabling fullelectric, hybrid, or hydrogen propulsion in the 2030s.
+SAS and Airbus entered into a memorandum of understanding in 2019 to expedite the development of a 100-seat aircraft with technology enabling full-electric, hybrid, or hydrogen propulsion in the 2030s.
 The collaboration covers various aspects related to technology commercialization, including SAS business needs, charging capabilities, operational possibilities, and other pertinent considerations.
-In October 2020, tive efforts continued as planned in FY 2023.
+In October 2020,

-Environment Social Governance & economics About this report GRI Content Index Assurance report
+Governance & economics

+About this report

+GRI Content Index

+Assurance report

-Airbus unveiled its 'ZEROe' concept, and our collabora-
+Airbus unveiled its 'ZEROe' concept, and our collaborative efforts continued as planned in FY 2023.

 In 2019, SAS partnered with Heart Aerospace to advance the development of electric aircraft.
 In September 2022, we signed a letter of support to include their new electric ES-30 in our regional fleet.
 This milestone holds the potential to be a significant step in SAS' sustainability journey, offering the possibility of zero-emission flights on Scandinavian routes.
-SAS contributed to Heart Aerospace's Industry Advisory Board, aiding in defining requirements for the

-ES-30 aircraft during FY 2023.
+SAS contributed to Heart Aerospace's Industry Advisory Board, aiding in defining requirements for the ES-30 aircraft during FY 2023.